Table of Contents

 Certain prescription drugs will also help manage your pooch’s condition and in situations where obstructions are caused by malformed airways or nostrils, surgery may be your only option.

 Other Sleep Disorders in Dogs

-This condition is not life-threatening or painful neither is it curable.
+This condition is not life-threatening or painful, nor is it curable.
 However, it can be managed by minimizing the triggers that set it off.

-The causes could be a painful physical condition like an injury or arthritis, fleas that cause itchiness, frequent urination caused by diabetes or kidney disease, or anxiety and pent-up energy.
+The causes could be painful physical conditions like an injury or arthritis, fleas that cause itchiness, frequent urination caused by diabetes or kidney disease, or anxiety and pent-up energy.

 Increased physical activity and a special playtime session before they snooze could also help them sleep better.
 Lastly, ensure that their sleep area is comfortable, especially their bed.

 REM Behavior Disorder

 While most dogs will twitch their paws while sleeping, if your pooch seems to be literally running after a squirrel in his sleep, he may be suffering from REM Behavior Disorder.

-Do not ignore the dangers and do get help as soon as possible so that your pooch can live a healthy life, get restful sleep, and be his usual adorable self!
+Do not ignore the dangers, and get help as soon as possible so that your pooch can live a healthy life, get restful sleep, and be his usual adorable self!